Floating arm trebuchet: Operation

 The floating arm trebuchet uses a counterweight held on top of a tall drop channel to transfer potential energy into kinetic energy.
 A projectile is loaded into a sling at the end of the throwing arm.
 Upon releasing the trigger, the counterweight is allowed to drop through the channel.
 This causes the wheel on the axle of the arm to impact the glide track, which is usually held steady with strong support beams.
 While this is happening, the wheel is moved backwards by the torque acting on the arm from the counterweight.
 The arm then jerks forward and releases the projectile from the sling.
 To reset the device, the counterweight must be raised back to the original height and locked in with the trigger mechanism.

-While the floating arm design can have a lighter frame than a traditional trebuchet because the overall forces produces are less, the impact of the arm on the glide track will cause eventual damage and may need maintenance.
+While the floating arm design can have a lighter frame than a traditional trebuchet because the overall forces produced are less, the impact of the arm on the glide track will cause eventual damage and may need maintenance.
 Reducing the drop distance of the wheel axle to the glide track would reduce damage, but also reduce the range of the trebuchet.